nmfs-opensci/container-images/README.md

   the notebook environment activated, again following Pangeo design structure.
 Images that use Pangeo as base will have user jovyan and user home directory home/jovyan.
-- Images with R ONLY follow Rocker’s environment design with the exception that the user home directory is home/jovyan so it plays nice with JupyterHub deployments.
-The user is rstudio however.
-- When an image contains both R and Python, the base image is rocker and micromamba is installed along with the Pangeo environment structure.
-  RStudio will use the Python environment in the notebook conda environment when Python is used from within RStudio.
+- When an image contains both R and Python, the base image is a rocker image and adheres to the rocker norms for R and RStudio environment design.
+For the Python side of these images, micromamba is installed and the Pangeo conda environment structure is applied as in the Python only images.
+RStudio will use the Python environment in the conda notebook environment when Python is used from within RStudio.
+The user is `rstudio` but the home directory is `home/jovyan` so images play nice with standard JupyterHub deployments with persistent memory.
 - These images are not terribly light-weight (they are large).
 Use the original Jupyter, Pangeo or Rocker images if you are looking for lightweight data science images.